cod3licious/cod3licious.github.io/index.md

 * supervised learning theory:
     + linear and non-linear classification & regression models like decision trees, kernel methods, ensemble models, and neural networks
     + evaluation and model selection techniques like cross-validation
-    + spotting over- and underfitting to ensure your prediction model generalizes to new data
+    + spotting and resolving over- and underfitting to ensure your prediction model generalizes to new data
+* advanced topics such as:
+    + time series data
+    + recommender systems
+    + biased data and domain shifts
+    + explainability & interpretable ML
+    + reinforcement learning
 * practical exercises, including natural language processing and computer vision examples
+* predictive maintenance case study using a real world dataset

-In addition to this in-depth workshop targeted at (about-to-be) data scientists, I also offer a less technical 1.5 day introduction to machine learning for those in your firm that want to understand where & how data science can add value, but who will not be applying the algorithms themselves.
+In addition to this in-depth workshop targeted at (about-to-be) data scientists, I also offer a less technical 1.5 day introduction to machine learning for those in your firm that want to understand where & how data science can add value, but who will not be applying the algorithms themselves, as well as a 4-hour executive summary.

 ## recruiting